Milne-Centre/ThaiPASS2022/Astronomy at high speed/README.md

 # Astronomy at High Speed

+2021-06-26 update: I have now added files representing example solutions.
+See AstronomyAtHighSpeedSolutions.ipynb which should just display OK on the github page if you click it.

 This folder contains the scripts and data files needed to complete the exercises associated with the *Astronomy at High Speed* section of ThaiPASS 2021.